OrienteerBAP/Orienteer-Guidebook/managing_classes.md

 * **Default Sorting** ...
 * **Default Sort Order** ...

-##Properties
+##Properties area and property page

-When you create or edit a property,
+When you create or edit a property, the property page opens.
+On the **Configuration** tab, you can set the following parameters:
+* **Name** and **Description** are what it says.
+* **Tab** determines how the property values show when you view a document.
+If you give a name for a tab here, the property will show on a separate tab.
+* **Order** sets the
+Type
+Visualization
+Linked Class
+Inverse
+Mandatory
+ReadOnly
+UI ReadOnly
+Not Null
+Min
+Max
+Regexp
+Collate
+Displayable
+Hidden
+Calculable
+Default Value

 Creating and editing properties.